Valter Sedin: Club career

+In August 2026, he signed a professional contract with Whitecaps FC 2, through June 2028.

 International career

 Sedin is eligible to represent both Sweden and Canada.

 In November 2023 and May 2024, he was invited to a training camps for 2007-born players with the Sweden U17 team.

 In August 2025, he was called up to the Canada U18 team.
+In May 2026, he was named to the Canada U20 for the 2026 Maurice Revello Tournament.

 Personal life

 Sedin is the son of Swedish former professional hockey player Henrik Sedin and the nephew of Daniel Sedin.